Antisocial behaviour and crime policies

 - Domestic Abuse policy

-We believe no one should live in fear of harm or control from someone close to them.
+We believe no one should live in fear of harm, abuse or control from someone close to them.

-Our policy places the safety and wellbeing of survivors at the centre, using a trauma-informed approach to recognise and address different forms of abuse swiftly.
+Our policy places the safety and wellbeing of survivors at the centre, using a trauma-informed approach to recognise and respond to abuse sensitively and effectively.

 Read our Domestic Abuse policy (PDF)